Inspection Cameras: A Guide to THE Cameras Inspectors USE in Their Work

 - Digital Inspection Cameras

 - Snake Cameras—Sewer Inspection Cameras, Pipe Inspection Cameras, and Borescopes

 Remote Visual Inspection (RVI) Tools

-It’s important to note that these days, thanks to advances in robotics, not all inspection cameras are made to be used in person by inspectors.
+It’s important to note that these days, thanks to advances in robotics, not all digital inspection cameras are made to be used in person by inspectors.

 RVI (Remote Visual Inspection) tools like drones, ground-based robots, or floating CCTV cameras all allow inspectors to collect visual data remotely, without having to be physically present inside the asset or area being inspected.